Chaseis4344/Lyric_Display_WP_Plugin/README.md

 Author is the Artist or Author who wrote the Song

-Song is the Song Name
+Song Name is self explanatory

 Lyrics is self explanatory